unrealwork/axibase-collector/jobs/docker.md

 docker ps -a | grep axibase-collector
 ```

-* Login into the Axibase Collector web interface at `https://hostname:port`.
+* Log in to the Axibase Collector web interface at `https://hostname:port`.
 * Open the **Jobs > Docker > Add Job** page and enter the job name.
 Click **Enabled** to enable the job.
 Click Save.
 * Click the [Use Wizard] button, specify the Docker Engine hostname, API port (2376), and attach `{cert,key,ca}.pem` files.
-* Click Validate and Save the job if the test is successful.
+* Click Validate and then Save if the test is successful.

 ## Validation